MC-API/uuid-java/README.md

 A Java implementation of the [mc-api.net](https://mc-api.net) API.

+## Bugs and Issues

+If you encounter any issues or bugs with our services or this library, please report them [here](https://github.com/mc-api/issues).

 ## Custom Handlers

 A handler decides how a uuid or username is obtained.
 The default handler will just query the API and then cache the result.
 However you can create your own, custom handler.